BILL ANALYSIS

 The Working for Tips Tax Relief Act of 2025

-HR6295 (The Working for Tips Tax Relief Act of 2025) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects McDonald's ($MCD), Starbucks ($SBUX), Chipotle ($CMG) and $DPZ and 1 other ticker.
-The primary sectors impacted are Consumer.
+HR6295 (The Working for Tips Tax Relief Act of 2025) has been assessed with a bullish outlook for investors.
+This legislation directly affects $DPZ, McDonald's ($MCD) and Starbucks ($SBUX).
+The primary sectors impacted are Consumer and Consumer.
 View the full bill text on Congress.gov.

 bullish